HeadBeeGuy/alt-activities/README.md

 # ALTopedia

 This web app is built to allow English teachers to share activities with each other.
+It's a relatively standard Ruby on Rails application.

 It's more specifically designed around the needs of ALTs, (public school English teachers in Japan) who are creating activities to target a certain English grammar point for a class of elementary, junior high, or high school students.